madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 31st of March, 2019

+  - _The Fall_ directed by Tarsem Singh.
+I don't know how it hasn't occurred to me to suggest it to you until now.
+I think it is dramatic just in the way you'd like.
+The trailer on Youtube reveals too much though.
+So may be take a leap of faith with this one?
+  - _Black Sands_ by Bonobo
+  - _Champion Sound_ by Crystal Fighters.
+This one is when you're in a good mood.
+It'll boost it, I promise.
+The whole album is interesting, the lyrics are not always uplifting, but the melodies are.

 ### 26th of March, 2019

   - _Zima Blue_ is the 9th episode of the short animation anthology on Netflix.